|

 regarded as consisting entirely of construction waste for the purpose of calculating

-the applicable charge. | The criteria
+the applicable charge. |

-Records of Construction Waste Disposal at Government Waste Disposal Facilities With
+Waste Disposal at Government Waste Disposal Facilities

 Disposal Charging Scheme, transportation and disposal of construction waste, the